CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 ### INSIDE THE GREEN LINE: THEN AND NOW

-The drawing of the Green Line not only affected the forced migration of people on either side of the line, but it also deeply affected Cypriot symbols of culture within the Green Line that were essentially 'neutralized' due to their location within the buffer zone.
+The drawing of the Green Line not only affected the forced migration of Cypriots on either side of the line, but it also deeply affected the nation's symbols of culture within the Green Line that were 'neutralized' due to their location within the Buffer Zone.
 Furthermore, the way in which the Green Line is drawn in maps today—usually greyed out—underscores the implication that artifacts of culture within the Buffer Zone are disregarded and 'neutralized' themselves.
 This section calls out two of the most pertinent examples of 'neutralized' culture.

 **The Nicosia International Airport**

-The first example is Nicosia's airport: it was set to become a travel hub for the Mediterranean and Middle East, brining in tourists from around the world and exhibiting all that Cyprus has to offer.
+First is Nicosia's airport: it was set to become a travel hub for the Mediterranean and the Middle East, bringing in tourists from around the world and exhibiting all that Cyprus has to offer.
 Now, it sits abandoned and in disrepair—untouched since it was deserted in 1974.

 ![break](/conflict_urbanism_sp2023/images/Cyprus/spacer.jpg)